opensciencegrid/user-school-2019/docs/materials/day1/part4-ex5-software-diffs.md

 ``` console
 user@learn $ condor_status -autoformat OpSysAndVer | sort | uniq -c
 ```

-!!! note
-    For `training.osgconnect.net` you will need to add the flag `-pool flock.opensciencegrid.org` to your `condor_status` command.

 Can you spot the differences between the two pools now?